zedlopez/ifm/Examples/LatrisTheon.md

 ```

 It stands to reason the player plays Zeus or at the very least Apollo, but let's not let this go to the player's head.
-Note that the following rule applies to the player, but not to anyone else, so ``hermes``, GO TO ``athens`` will work but GO TO ``athens`` will not.
+Note that the following rule applies to the player, but not to anyone else, so ``hermes, go to athens`` will work but ``go to athens`` will not.